Dipsingh/dipsingh.github.io/_posts/2023-03-04-Intro-to-Gravity-Model.md

 # Expanded appendix Proof

-In Appendix section C of [Jupiter Evolving](https://dl.acm.org/doi/pdf/10.1145/3544216.3544265), a lemma is presented with a proof, i.e., if a network can support a gravity-model traffic matrix where aggregate egress and ingress traffic demands are the same, then the network can support the demand after the aggregate demand at one node decreases.
+In appendix section C of [Jupiter Evolving](https://dl.acm.org/doi/pdf/10.1145/3544216.3544265), a lemma is presented with proof, i.e., if a network can support a gravity-model traffic matrix where aggregate egress and ingress traffic demands are the same, then the network can support the demand after the aggregate demand at one node decreases.
 So this means that given that aggregate demands are the same, a reduction of demand at a node $v$ will lead to an increase in demand from node $i$ to other nodes excluding $v$.
 Still, that increase in demand can be re-routed via $v$ because there is enough room available.

-While going through the proof, some steps were missing, So I had to reach out to Jupiters team for clarity, and I am writing this here in case someone else finds it useful.
+While going through the proof, I had to reach out to the Jupiter Evolving team for some clarity, and I am writing the expanded proof below in case someone else finds it useful.

 $$
 c_{iv} = \frac{D_{i}D_{v}}{\sum_{k\in V}D_{k}}-\frac{D_{i}D'_{v}}{\sum_{k\in V}D_{k}+D'_{v}-D_{v}} \\